 - Can be implemented with the same characteristics

-Now let’s move ahead and know more about the importance of testing.
+Now let’s move ahead with this article on What is Software Testing and know more about the importance of testing.

 Why do we need Software Testing?